thegetty/quire/themes/default/README.md

 ## Development Info

-This theme is paired with the [Quire Starter](https://github.com/gettypubs/quire-starter) demo content, and is included by default when running `quire new` from the [Quire CLI](https://github.com/gettypubs/quire-cli).
+The default theme is paired with the [default starter](https://github.com/thegetty/quire/starters/default) demo content, and is included when running `quire new`.

-Consult [the Quire documentation site](https://gettypubs.github.io/quire/) for more detailed information on publishing with Quire.
+Consult [the Quire documentation](https://quire.getty.edu/) for more detailed information on publishing with Quire.

 ### Testing

-The testing framework used for the `quire-starter-theme` is [Cypress](https://www.cypress.io/).
+The testing framework used for the `default-theme` is [Cypress](https://www.cypress.io/).
 The cypress tests are run for every pull request through circleci.
-However if you are developing the `quire-starter-theme` you can run the tests locally also.
-This is possible by running `npm install` and then running `npm run test:e2e:local` from the `quire-starter-theme`directory.
+However if you are developing the `default-theme` you can run the tests locally also.
+This is possible by running `npm install` and then running `npm run test:e2e:local` from the `default-theme`directory.

-## Copyright
+## License

-© J. Paul Getty Trust, 2019
+Copyright © 2021, J Paul Getty Trust.